 Is Alpine a safe and environmentally friendly choice of flooring for your home?

 Yes!
 Alpine is Ortho-Phthalate Free and is free from DOP (Dioctyl phthalate) and DNIP (Di-isononyl-phthalate) and formaldehyde.
-Free of VOCs (volatile organic compounds) and has been given Floorscore certification.
-Better yet Alpine is 100% recyclable!
+It has low VOCs (volatile organic compounds) and has been given Floorscore certification.

 Why is Stone Composite considered better quality than MDF hardwood and laminates?